bernatcs/MIDI2HARM/README.md

 ## Development
 The main development steps are:

-- Create an M4L device that can play fixed chords on another instrument with the SoftStep MIDI pads _[developing input with a list]_
+- Create an M4L device that can play fixed chords on another instrument with the SoftStep MIDI pads ✅
-- The chords should be played in a middle register
+- The chords should be played in a middle register _[developing]_
 - The chords should be play in a harmonic way with coherent voicings every time
 - Recognize and analyse the harmonic lenguage that is being used
 - Play chords trigered by a pedal that can work in the harmonic lenguage